iterative/dvc.org/content/docs/user-guide/external-dependencies.md

 that you would like to avoid moving it out of its external/remote location.
 For example from a network attached storage (NAS) drive, processing data on HDFS, running [Dask](https://dask.org/) via SSH, or having a script that streams data from S3 to process it.
-A mechanism for external dependencies and [external outputs](/doc/user-guide/managing-external-data) provides a way for DVC to track data outside of the <abbr>project</abbr>.
+A mechanism for external <abbr>dependencies</abbr> and [external outputs](/doc/user-guide/managing-external-data) provides a way for DVC to track data outside of the <abbr>project</abbr>.